-Date Week Outcome/Material Covered References Oct.
-12 9 Interacting with a person who is anxious Collage Write an example that demonstrates the model of stress as a transaction.
+Date Week Outcome/Material Covered References March 8 9 Interacting with a person who is anxious Collage Write an example that demonstrates the model of stress as a transaction.
 Your example needs to clearly demonstrate the relationship between the situation or circumstance (stressor) in the environment and the individual experiencing the stressor.
 Be sure to include evidence of the primary and secondary appraisal.
 You will share your example with one person in your group.
 When you receive an example your role will be to analyze the example.
 List factors in your life that influence your interpretation of stressors.
 Compare and contrast how you respond to stress with someone else you know well.
 You may share your ideas with your group, as you feel comfortable.
-R Keltner, N.L., Schwecke, L.H., &amp; Bostrom, C.E.
+Reread course outline.
+R Keltner, N.L., Schwecke, L.H., & Bostrom, C.E.
 (1991).
 Psychiatric nursing: A psychotherapeutic management approach.
 St. Louis: Mosby, pp. 351-359.
-R Arnold, E., &amp; Boggs, K.U.
+R Arnold, E., & Boggs, K.U.
 (2003).
 Interpersonal relationships.
 Professional communication skills for nurses (4th ed.).
 Philadelphia: Saunders, pp. 496-499.
-Oct.
-19 10 Simulation #1 - Eleanor Dubois - Patient Simulation Collage activity is finished.
+March 14 10 Reading Week March 22 11 Simulation #1 - Eleanor Dubois - Patient Simulation Collage activity is finished.
 Please submit record of your participation.
-Oct.
-26 11 Interacting with a person who is confused What are some similarities between delirium and dementia?
+March 29 12 Interacting with a person who is confused What are some similarities between delirium and dementia?
 What are the difference between delirium and dementia?
 What is reality orientation?
 What cognitive processes must a patient have to benefit from reality orientation?
 What is the purpose of validation therapy?
 R Feil, N. (1992).
 Validation therapy.
 Geriatric Nursing, 13(3), 129-133.
-R Evans, C.A., Kenny, P.J., &amp; Rizzuto, C. (1993).
+R Evans, C.A., Kenny, P.J., & Rizzuto, C. (1993).
 Caring for the confused geriatric surgical patient.
 Geriatric Nursing, 14(5), 237-241.
 R Henry, M. (2002).
 Descending into delirium.
 AJN, 102(3), 49-55.
-Nov.
-2 12 Simulation #2 - Jana Olynuk - Patient Simulation Paper Due
+April 5 13 Simulation #2 - Jana Olynuk - Patient Simulation Paper Due